jalik/react-form/README.md

 const form = useForm({
   // required, needs to be "{}" if form is empty
   initialValues: { /* a:1, b:2... */ },
+  // optional, replace empty string by null on field change
+  // false by default
+  nullify: true,
   // optional
   submitDelay: 100,
   // optional